llm-bible/llm-bible.github.io/_publications/ispas2025towards.markdown

 bibkey: ispas2025towards
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2503.16161"}
-tags: ['Model Architecture', 'Tools', 'Language Modeling', 'RAG', 'GPT', 'Pretraining Methods', 'Prompting']
+tags: ['Tools', 'GPT', 'RAG', 'Language Modeling', 'Model Architecture', 'Pretraining Methods', 'Prompting']
 ---
 Large Language Models are prompting us to view more NLP tasks from a generative perspective.
 At the same time, they offer a new way of accessing